Hawking radiation on the lattice from Floquet and local Hamiltonian quench dynamics: Introduction

+where $H_0$ describes time evolution in the \emph{absence} of a horizon, and $H_h$ describes time evolution in the \emph{presence} of a horizon.
+Our time-dependent Hamiltonian thus describes a ``quench'' process where the Hamiltonian is suddenly switched from $H_0$ to $H_h$ at $t=0$.
+Note that as we start out in the ground state of $H_0$ ( the ``Minkowski groundstate''), the time evolution at $t<0$ is trivial, and we only have to focus on the time evolution at $t>0$.

-In its most stripped down version, a (static) causal horizon for a free massless Dirac fermion is a boundary between a region with both a left- and right-moving mode (right of the horizon), and a region with two left-moving modes (left of the horizon).
-This is illustrated in Fig. \ref{fig:cartoon} (a).
-The region `behind' the horizon corresponds to the chiral region with two left movers.
+The final remaining question to understand Hawking radiation is what it means for a quantum Hamiltonian to ``have a horizon''.
+In its most stripped down version, a (static) causal horizon for a free massless Dirac fermion is a boundary between a region with both left- and right-moving modes (right of the horizon) and a region with two left-moving modes (left of the horizon).
+This is illustrated in Fig.\ \ref{fig:cartoon} (a).
+The region ``behind'' the horizon corresponds to the chiral region with two left movers.
 Particles behind the horizon can clearly never cross the horizon.
-Note that for concreteness, we have made a particular choice of horizon here -- we could equally well have the horizon separate two right-movers from a left- and right-mover.
+Note that for concreteness, we have made a particular choice of horizon here \textemdash we could equally well have the horizon separate two right-movers from a left- and right-mover.

 In both cases, the Hawking effect is entirely due to the mode which changes its chirality upon crossing the horizon.
 In particular, as we discuss in more detail below, Hawking radiation occurs when the ground state of the Hamiltonian $\hat{H}_0$, which has a left- and right-mover everywhere, is evolved in time with a Hamiltonian which has a chirality-changing mode at the horizon.
-In the supplementary material \cite{Supplement} we show that for a continuum Dirac fermion this quench process indeed produces thermal Hawking radiation with a temperature $T_H = (2\pi k_B)^{-1} \hbar\partial_x v(x)\big|_{x=0}$, where $k_B$ is Boltzmann's constant, $x=0$ is the location of the horizon, and $v(x)$ is the spatially-varying velocity of the chirality-changing mode.
+In Appendix \ref{app:continuum}, we show that for a continuum Dirac fermion this quench process indeed produces thermal Hawking radiation with a temperature $T_H = (2\pi k_B)^{-1} \hbar\partial_x v(x)\big|_{x=0}$, where $k_B$ is Boltzmann's constant, $x=0$ is the location of the horizon, and $v(x)$ is the spatially-varying velocity of the chirality-changing mode.